jimfilippou/elastic-stack/README.md

 # Elastic-Stack-5.0
-A brief Documentation on how to install Elastic Stack on Ubuntu 16.04 Server.
+A complete documentation on how to install Elastic Stack on Ubuntu 16.04 Server ASAP ( As Simple As Possible )

 ## Elastic Stack 5.0 Installation Guide